CodeQueen-AI/Express.Js-Book/05-Request Concepts/README.md

 > Jab client (user) server ko kuch data bhejta hai, to us data ko request kehte hain.

----

 ## 🔹 How Request Works

-When a client sends a request (like GET, POST, etc.), the **Express server** receives it through a route.
-The server then processes it and sends a **response** back.
+When a client sends a request (like GET, POST, etc.), the **Express server** receives it through a route The server then processes it and sends a **response** back.

 📍 Example flow: